 Yeah great, if you don't mind having a government that cannot get it's program through parliament.
 Also great if you don't mind the government of the day being forced to horse trade with extremists and having their nut job programs enacted into law.

-And end up with my favourite buttplug of a coalition like the one we have now.
+And end up with perfection of a coalition like the one we have now.

 Yeah great, if you don't mind having a government that cannot get it's program through parliament.
 Also great if you don't mind the government of the day being forced to horse trade with extremists and having their nut job programs enacted into law.